Easter Egg Decorating

 - Using the brush, apply a thin layer of glue to the egg and then place the paper on.
 Brush over the paper with a bit more glue being careful not to tear it.

-- Once the egg is papered and you are happy with it, leave to dry.
+- Once it is papered and you are happy with it, leave to dry.

-- When fully dry, give the egg a coating of varnish to protect it (optional).
+- When fully dry, give it a coating of varnish to protect it (optional).